 Information for Faculty

-Academic Planning is the upgraded tool to replace WebAdvisor.
-Both tools are currently available, but WebAdvisor will be phased out by the end of 2021.
-Academic Planning provides enhanced advising tools for faculty, and allows advisor to see the same details as their advisees.
-You can Login using the links in WebAdvisor, My Hamilton, or this link.
+Academic Planning is the upgraded tool that replaces WebAdvisor.
+Academic Planning provides enhanced advising tools for faculty, and allows advisors to see the same details as their advisees.
+You can Login using the link in My Hamilton, or this link.

 In addition, faculty can waive prerequisites or give permission for signature only courses from the Academic Planning rosters using the Permissions Tab.
 (See the How to Use Permissions document).

 Current and past class lists are available in Academic Planning.
 We do not provide printed rosters.
 Rosters are updated as soon as registration activity occurs.
 Rosters can be customized to include waitlisted students.
-You can Email an individual student, or the entire class directly from the roster page.
-There is also a Photo Roster available for each class on WebAdvisor.
+You can email an individual student, or the entire class directly from the roster page.
+There is also a Photo Roster available for each class in Academic Planning.
 (Please note: Blackboard listings are NOT the official class or grade roster).

-Students must have the signature/electronic approval of the course instructor and their faculty advisor in order to add or drop courses.
+With the exception of Seniors, students must have the signature/electronic approval of the course instructor and their faculty advisor in order to add or drop courses.
+Seniors only need the approval of the course instructor.
 Add/Drop is done through an online process.
-It is the Student's responsibility to submit the form and follow up on completion before the deadline.
+It is the Student’s responsibility to submit the form and follow up on completion before the deadline.
 During the add period, faculty should keep track of class size, since students are not added or dropped until the form is completed by all parties.
 Faculty may add as many students as they wish, or if the course has reached capacity, tell students that the course is closed.

 Drop for Not Attending